thacherT1D/webdevstuff/How_the_Web_Works/How_the_Internet_Works.desc.md

 ### Objectives

-* Issue GET requests with cURL
-* Issue POST requests with cURL
-* View and Issue HTTP Requests with cURL and Postman
+* Issue GET/POST requests with cURL or Postman
-* Read HTTP Response Bodies
 * Diagram HTTP Request and Response Lifecycle
+* Describe what a cookie is and what it is commonly used for
+* Describe how a web page loads

 ### Key Terms